 As well as impacting prey populations, it is increasingly apparent that predators play a powerful role in structuring communities (Estes et al. 2011).
 Some of our best evidence for this comes from the introduction of predators to naïve communities.
 Invasive predators can cause extinctions (Medina et al. 2011; Woinarski et al. 2015; Doherty et al. 2016), and alter trophic structures and ecosystem function within recipient communities (Courchamp et al. 2003; Simberloff et al. 2013).
-We typically think of these cascading outcomes as purely numeric effects: predators depress the size of prey populations, and the altered numbers of prey can cause cascading numerical changes down trophic levels (Ripple et al. 2001).
-These numerical effects are undeniably important, but the fact that predators can also elicit phenotypic change in prey populations – through plasticity and natural selection – means that subtler ecological effects may also manifest.
-Prey species living in a landscape of fear may forage at different times, or in different places compared with the same species in a predator-free environment (Laundre et al. 2010).
-Such behavioural shifts will alter all downstream species interactions in potentially complex ways (Fortin et al. 2005; Suraci et al. 2016).
+Cascading outcomes are often thought of as purely numeric effects: predators depress the size of prey populations, and the altered numbers of prey can cause cascading numerical changes down trophic levels (Ripple et al. 2001).
+These numerical effects are undeniably important, but the fact that predators can also elicit phenotypic change in prey populations—through phenotypic plasticity and natural selection—means that subtler ecological effects may also manifest.
+Prey species living alongside predators may forage at different times, or in different places compared with the same species in a predator-free environment (Laundre et al. 2010).
+Such behavioural shifts can alter downstream species interactions in potentially complex ways (Fortin et al. 2005; Suraci et al. 2016).

 Because predator invasions are rarely intentional or anticipated, there is a scarcity of controlled empirical work on the effects of novel predators on recipient communities and the mechanisms via which these effects play out (but see Lapiedra et al. 2018; Pringle et al. 2019).
-Such tests are needed, however, if we are to predict invasive species impacts, advance conservation management (Sih et al. 2010a), and improve our understanding of how communities are structured (Sax et al. 2007).
-Here, we exploit a conservation-motivated predator introduction, and show that (as well as numerical effects) rapid shifts in prey behaviour occurred, and these behavioural shifts caused measurable change in downstream trophic interactions.
+Such tests are needed, however, if we are to predict invasive species impacts, and improve conservation management (Sih et al. 2010a) and our understanding of how communities are structured via predator invasion (Sax et al. 2007).

 Northern quolls (Dasyurus hallucatus) were, until recently, a common predator across northern Australia.
 They have declined over the last several decades, following the general decline in northern Australian mammals (Woinarski et al. 2015), thought to be driven by changes in grazing, fire, and predation regimes (Braithwaite & Griffiths 1994).
 More recently, the invasion of toxic invasive prey (cane toads, Rhinella marina) has resulted in dramatic, range-wide population declines in northern quolls (Shine 2010; Oakwood et al. 2016).
 Due to local extinction, northern quolls are now absent from large tracts of their former range and their ecological function as a medium-sized mammalian predator has been lost (Moore et al. 2019).
 For their conservation, northern quolls have recently been introduced to a number of offshore islands where they have never previously existed.
-We exploit the introduction of northern quolls to a new island to directly test the effects of quolls as a novel predator on an island ecosystem and observe how native prey adjust to mitigate the impacts of their arrival.

-In 2017, a population of 54 “toad-smart” northern quolls were introduced to a 25km2 island off the coast of north-western Northern Territory, Australia (Kelly 2019).
+In 2017, a population of 54 northern quolls were introduced to a 25km2 island off the coast of north-western Northern Territory, Australia (Kelly 2019).
 Prior to this introduction, Indian Island (Kabal) lacked mammalian predators, and large native reptilian predators had recently been reduced to near extinction by the invasion of cane toads.
-The introduction of northern quolls provided a unique opportunity to test the effects of the arrival of a novel predator in a system that has been isolated from major mammalian predators for thousands of years.
+We take advantage of the introduction of northern quolls to a new island to directly test the effects of quolls as a novel predator on an island ecosystem and observe how native prey populations adjust to mitigate the impacts of their arrival.
+Since quolls are an ecologically novel predator on this island, we predict that this introduction may result in demographic effects (reduced survival and abundance) in invaded prey populations.
+If behavioural adjustments are able to reduce the demographic effects of a novel predator, we predict rapid behavioural changes in quoll-exposed melomys populations, such as reduced boldness and foraging rates, and avoidance of predator-scent, may manifest through time.

 METHODS